romaan/simply/README.md

 # Sorting (SRT)

-- 001 Implement bubble sort and mention the efficiency
+- 001 Implement bubble sort and mention the efficiency - Done
 - 002 Implement selection sort and mention the efficiency
 - 003 Implement insertion sort  and mention the efficiency
 - 004 Implement merge sort and mention the efficiency
 - 005 Implement quick sort and mention the efficiency

-# Linked lists
+# Linked lists (LL)

 - 001 Create a linked list to insert or delete at a given position
 - 002 Implement insertion and deletion using doubly linked list
 - 003

+# Algorithms (AG)

+- 001 Program to solve towers of hanoii - Done
+- 002 Program to solve knapsack problem
+- 003 Program to find the sum of immutable rectangles